aavotins/HiQBioDiv_EGVs/docs/02-Utilities.md

 ### General purpose functions {#Ch02.01.02}

-Each of those functions are small workflows themselves, that can be combined into larger workflows and used more widely, than for Latvia.
+Each of those functions are small workflows themselves that can be combined into larger workflows and used more widely than for Latvia.

 - [`tile_vector_grid()`](https://aavotins.github.io/egvtools/reference/tile_vector_grid.html) — tile template (vector) grid for chunked processing.
 The function internally is linked to our file naming convention.
 As long as it is maintained, function can be used to create tiled grid